aprilggg/Lightning_Analysis_NWRA/README.md

 Due to time constraints, we note the following as future work to continue building on the analysis presented in this repository:
 - Lightning burst identification accuracy improvements:
     - Removing landfall from lightning burst analysis - remove data points where TC storm center is within 100km of land
-    - Include entire storm in lightning burst visualizations - currently not fully representing the entirety of storms where inner core/rainband lightning is present for only a subset of the storm length (e.g. if a TC lasts 4 days but only has inner core lightning for the first 3, the last day is not included in the plot)
 - Lightning burst dashboard improvements:
     - Alternatives to using Python visualizations in Power BI due to limitations (developers need Python installed, cannot publish to Power BI web, etc.)
     - Prevent burst markers from overlapping when there are multiple markers on one lightning bin for readability